 ...Thomas H. Tracey, Esq., aged 28 years

-Thomas Tracey m.
-Mary Tierney 8 May 1843 Wit: Paul Berry & Anne Ennis
+Thomas Tracey married Mary Tierney on the 8 May 1843 Wit: Danl Berry & Anne Ennis.
+Haddington Road Parish

 Thomas Tracy & Mary Tierney

 Denis Michl Tracy b.
 11 September 1853 of 103 Lr Gardiner St Sp.
-Daniel Bergin & Mary Hargrove [see address]
+Daniel Bergin & Mary Hargrove.
+Pro-Cathedral [see address]

 Arthurus Tracey (s. of Henrici & Mariae Tracey of 103 Gardiner Pl) of 6 Temple St. m.
 Catherina Maddix (d. of Thomae & Carolinae Maddix of 6 Temple St) of 6 Temple St on the 26 October 1868 Wit: Guillelmus Kerwick & Margarita Purcell